tim-hardcastle/sorting-sccs/sorting-sccs.md

 		let Qᵢ = sort(qᵢ) for each i in 0 … n
 	let P = {p}
 	for each Q in ΣQᵢ
-        	if there is no edge from Q to p : append Q to the result list
+        	if there is no edge from Q to P : append Q to the result list
 		else :
 			let P = P ∪ Q